Toto (Oz)

 Toto is a fictional dog in L. Frank Baum's Oz series of children's books, and works derived from them.
-His name is pronounced with a long "O", a homophone of "toe toe".
 He was originally a small terrier drawn by W. W. Denslow for the first edition of The Wonderful Wizard of Oz (1900).
-He reappears in numerous adaptations, such as The Wizard of Oz (1939) and The Wiz (1978).
+He reappears in later Oz books and in numerous adaptations, such as The Wizard of Oz (1939) and The Wiz (1978).

-Books
+In literature

-The classic books
+Classic Oz books

 Toto belongs to Dorothy Gale, the heroine of the first and many subsequent books.
 In the first book, he never spoke, although other animals, native to Oz, did.
 In subsequent books, other animals gained the ability to speak upon reaching Oz or similar lands, but he remained speechless.
 In Tik-Tok of Oz, continuity is restored: he reveals that he is able to talk, just like other animals in the Land of Oz, and simply chooses not to.
 In The Lost Princess of Oz, he often talks continuously.
 Other major appearances include The Road to Oz, The Emerald City of Oz, Grampa in Oz and The Magical Mimics in Oz, in which he is the first to recognize the Mimics.

 In The Wonderful Wizard of Oz, Baum did not specifically state Toto's breed, but wrote "he was a little black dog with long silky hair and small black eyes that twinkled merrily on either side of his funny, wee nose."
-However, from the illustrations in the first book many have concluded that he is a Cairn Terrier while others believe he is a Yorkshire Terrier as this breed was very popular at the time and it fits the illustration quite well.
-In subsequent books he becomes a Boston Terrier for reasons that are never explained, but then resumes the earlier look in later books.
+However, from the illustrations in the first book many have concluded that he is a Cairn Terrier while others believe he is a Yorkshire Terrier as this breed was very popular at the time and it fits the illustration quite well.In subsequent books he becomes a Boston Terrier for reasons that are never explained, but then resumes the earlier look in later books.

 Toto plays a central role in several critical points: he runs away at the beginning and end of the book and Dorothy changes plans to catch him; he pulls away the curtain to reveal the Wizard is a fake.
 Scholar Keri Weil analyzes the role: Toto is the driving force behind Frank Baum’s narrative because it is Dorothy’s love for the dog that leads her to run away and escape the dreary moral landscape of Kansas and its arbiter, Miss Gulch.
 “It was Toto who made Dorothy laugh and saved her from growing as grey as her surroundings,” wrote Baum in the original version of the story.

-Later works
+Derivative works

-In Gregory Maguire's novel Wicked: The Life and Times of the Wicked Witch of the West, Toto is a minor character who is only described as being vile and annoying.
-In the musical adaption Wicked, he is only mentioned briefly when Glinda mistakenly calls him "Dodo".
+In Gregory Maguire's 1995 novel Wicked: The Life and Times of the Wicked Witch of the West, Toto is a minor character who is only described as being vile and annoying.
+In the novel's musical theatre adaptation, he is only mentioned briefly when Glinda mistakenly calls him "Dodo".

 Michael Morpurgo published Toto: The Wizard of Oz as told by the dog in 2020.